 A Note About Hormone Replacement Therapy

-Some women turn to hormone therapy to combat the potential risks of declining hormone levels.
+Some women turn to hormone therapy to relieve symptoms of menopause.
 Research is mixed and experts are still studying the effects of this therapy on heart disease risk in postmenopausal women, but there is data that suggests that estrogen may decrease the risk of heart disease when taken soon after menopause sets in.
 The most recent findings come from the Kronos Early Estrogen Prevention Study (KEEPS), involving more than 700 women, which concluded that an estrogen/progesterone treatment started soon after menopause appears to be safe, relieves many women of menopause symptoms, and improves mood, bone density and several markers of cardiovascular risk.

-Still, hormone therapy is an individual decision.
+Still, hormone therapy is an individual decision, and it’s not prescribed primarily to reduce the risk of disease.
 If you're considering it, talk with your doctor about the possible heart-related risks, which vary depending on a number of factors: whether estrogen is given alone or with a progestin; the dose and type of estrogen; if it’s taken orally (which can increase triglycerides, clotting factors and your C-reactive protein level—a marker for inflammation); your current age and age at menopause; and family medical history.